-Alex Bell and a PBO test team focus their attention on 10 sets of compass binoculars, checking them for efficiency, accuracy, clarity of image and ease of reading
+Alex Bell and the PBO test team focus their attention on 10 of the best marine binoculars, checking them for efficiency, accuracy, clarity of image and ease of reading

 Similarly, in coastal waters, being able to recognise a buoy at a distance reassures the navigator that he is on course – or not, as the case may be.
 Of course, for those racing around the cans, the ability to spot the next mark is essential: and even if you are not leading the fleet, there is no guarantee that the boats in front are actually heading in the right direction!

 Being able to read a compass bearing is also a useful feature, whether for determining position or deciding if there is a risk of collision from a closing vessel.
 So, for this test we chose to look at binoculars with a built-in compass, also giving ourselves a price limit of £600.

 The 10 sets of binoculars tested use Porro prisms (see terminology panel, below) and, with one exception, are of the fixed-focus type which is typical for water-resistant marine binoculars.
 All but one come with a carry case and a neck strap, sometimes of the floating type – optimistically referred to as a swim strap – which may save the binoculars if dropped overboard.

 What to look for in a good pair of marine binoculars

 It is generally accepted that the maximum magnification that can be successfully utilised with handheld binoculars on an unsteady platform such as a boat is x7.
 Similarly, the maximum size of the objective lens that can comfortably be accommodated with handheld binoculars is 50mm.
 (The objective lens is the large-diameter lens at the other end from the eyepiece, from which light is transmitted.)